SWEDISH COURSES

 2. Gain a Deeper Understanding of European History and Culture

-4. Business Opportunities in a Growing Economy
+4. Business Opportunities in a Thriving Economy

-5. Visit Hungary for an Affordable and Unforgettable Experience
+5. Visit Sweden for an Unforgettable Experience

 Why learn Swedish?